Pu Lin

 Research Interest

-I am affiliated with the Program in Atmospheric and Oceanic Sciences, and the Cooperative Institute for Modeling the Earth System (CIMES) of Princeton University, as well as the Atmospheric Physics Division of GFDL.
+I am affiliated with the Program in Atmospheric and Oceanic Sciences, and the Cooperative Institute for Modeling the Earth System (CIMES) of Princeton University.
+I serve as the deputy leader in the Atmospheric Physics Division of GFDL.
+I also serve on the American Meteorological Society committee on middle atmosphere.